NewcastleRSE/BayesNetty/docs/average-network.rst

 ===============

 The primary usage of BayesNetty is to calculate an average network as described in this section.
-An average network can be calculated using the methods described by :cite:`bnlearn`.
+An average network can be calculated using the methods described by :cite:`bnlearn_paper`.
 In brief, a bootstrap sample (with replacement) of the data is taken and a network search is used to find a best fit network.
 The process is repeated *k* times and the resulting *k* networks are averaged to give a final average network, in which the edge strengths represent the proportion of replicates in which that edge appeared.